The night before Jessica Ennis was flying to a wedding in Tennessee, she started getting symptoms of a urinary tract infection.

-Patients should not use Virtual Visit if they are having a medical emergency such as chest pain or trouble breathing, Davis said.
+Patients should not use Virtual Urgent Care if they are having a medical emergency such as chest pain or trouble breathing, Davis said.

-On a handful of occasions, Davis told patients who signed up for a Virtual Visit to instead seek emergency care.
+On a handful of occasions, Davis told patients who signed up for a Virtual Urgent Care to instead seek emergency care.
 The patients don’t get charged twice.
 Their doctors want to help them get exactly the care they need as quickly as possible.

 “This is convenience care,” Davis said.

 “You can be at the office and schedule a visit over the lunch hour.
 Instead of having to leave work for what turns out to be half a day, then head to the pharmacy and wait in line, you can do an incredibly compressed visit,” he said.

 “We can connect you with a provider and be done with your visit in less than 30 minutes, then you can pick up your prescription within an hour.”

 And, you know you’re speaking with a pro.

 “We’re using our own providers.
 This isn’t farmed out.
 It’s all integrated into EPIC (the patient’s digital health record),” Davis said.

 If the patient is already part of UCHealth, Davis and other providers can review the patient’s medical history in advance so they’re familiar with any allergies or relevant medical history.

 “Then, we go into a private ‘video room’ and do the visit,” Davis said.
 “To do our examinations, we rely on the patient to help us.
 For pink eye, for example, they can hold the camera up to the eye so I can see any signs of infection.
 If it were sinusitis, I might have the patient tap on the sinus to see if it’s tender.